renaissance-publishing/renaissance/content/chapters/21-races.md

     himself Spirits who could dwell within them.

-  - Owing to their ability to root, Shambler communities lack cleared fields and grazing-lands—they also tend to have an active night life.
+  - Owing to their ability to root, Shambler communities lack cleared fields and grazing-lands — they also tend to have an active night life.

   - Despite being the children of a Great Spirit associated with